mebowers5/sporeg/README.md

 ## Installation

 Sporeg requires R version >= 4.3.2.
-The latest version of sporeg can be installed from GitHub using the following code:
+The latest version of sporeg can be installed from GitHub using the following:

 ``` r
 install.packages("remotes")